 Many companies measure success based on money earned and money saved by cutting costs, but financial metrics only tell part of the story.
 Financial progress is undeniably important, but it’s not the only indicator of company performance.
-Customer experience is the top competitive differentiator between today’s businesses, above price and proximity.
-Happy customers cannot be taken for granted; they won’t return if they feel they aren’t valued — they might even spread negative word-of-mouth, deterring would-be customers away from your business.
-To build a strong business reputation that brings in new customers, companies need to learn where to improve performance from the source that knows best: their customers.
+Customer service experience is the top competitive differentiator between today’s businesses, above price and proximity.
+Happy customers cannot be taken for granted.
+They won’t return if they feel they aren’t valued.
+In fact they might even spread negative word-of-mouth, deterring “would-be” customers away from your business.
+To build a strong business reputation that brings in new customers, companies need to learn to improve performance from the best source: their customers.
 This means rethinking success as more than sales, and shifting the focus to long-term growth using customer experience metrics.

 When all teams are motivated by customer happiness rather than just financial performance, employee experience improves drastically as well.
 Tools like BirdEye let you measure customer experience in several ways, giving you the information required to make improvements that drive sales.

-So what are some useful customer experience metrics?
+So what are some useful customer service experience metrics?

 Average rating from online review sites.
 This refers to your cumulative rating from all sites customers have reviewed you on, from top sites like Google and Facebook to industry-specific sites like OpenTable and Healthgrades.